EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 4.md

 “Oh my, how cute.
 Are these all your children?”
 The woman with the bow asked.

-“As if, one is more than enough for us”, father crouched down, meeting me at my eye level.
+“As if, one is more than enough for us.”
+Father crouched down, meeting me at my eye level.
 “Did you make new friends already?”.

 “Yeah, this is Eric and Karrie”